raspberrypilearning/raspberry-pi-command/en/step_2.md

 --- /task ---

 --- task ---
-Now let's combine what you've learnt.
-The `echo` command can use another command if we include it in `$( )`.
+Now, combine what you have learnt.
+The `echo` command can use another command if you include it in `$( )`.

 ```bash
 echo "It's $(date +%A)"
 ```
 --- /task ---

-Tip: If you want to discover more formatting codes for the date command, type `date --help`.
-You'll need to scroll up to see them all.
+**Tip:** If you want to discover more formatting codes for the date command, type `date --help`.
+You will need to scroll up to see them all.